gregberns/MonitoringAndAlertingEssentials/README.md

 ** This document currently in progress **

-The following is an introductory guide to understand the basics of improving system reliability through active monitoring and alerting, and a process of continuous improvement.
+The following is an introductory guide to understand the basics of improving system reliability through active logging, monitoring, and alerting, and a process of continuous improvement.

+## What problems are we trying to solve

+There are several problems that a developer needs to solve:

+* Understand what a system has done
+* Have visibility into what a system is doing
+*

 Understanding when your systems are actively having issues is one of the first steps in improving their reliability.
 Once you can detect a system is having issues, you can actively improve the reliability of that system and prevent further issues from occuring.